-Ah the big question, you want to go on a liveaboard - but where to go?!
-With liveaboard locations in the Arctic, Antarctic and nearly everywhere in between, deciding where to go can seem like an impossible decision.
+Ah, the big question, you want to go on a liveaboard – but where to go?!
+With liveaboard locations in the Arctic, the Antarctic, and nearly everywhere in between, deciding where to go can seem like an impossible decision.

 Some locations lack liveaboards, either due to a small local diving industry or, like South Africa, due to the tempestuous ocean conditions which might make for a slightly nauseating experience.

 The location will often dictate the number of options available to you.
 For example, Indonesian liveaboards are well established so there are many options, as opposed to the more remote Cocos Island which has fewer boats available.